logzio/logz-docs/_source/user-guide/k360/index.md

 * Memory usage per pod

 You can change the time frame chosen by clicking on the date bar at the top of the tab.

+And the **Security** tab breaks down the security risks inside the pod, including their name, location, and severity.